w3f/Grants-Program/applications/Claps.md

 Claps Health does not store personal data on the blockchain and there is only random ID and hash code on chain.
 Individuals have more control over their data and can request deletion of the corresponding data in the database.
 Ensure that all personal data is securely deleted and no residual information remains that could be used to re-identify individuals.

-### However, it is important to note that HIPAA/GDPR compliance involves a comprehensive set of rules and regulations for protecting health information.
+However, it is important to note that HIPAA/GDPR compliance involves a comprehensive set of rules and regulations for protecting health information.
 This proposal does not cover all of the guidelines such as physical access, governance of organizations..etc.

 ## Future Plans

-Open AI Integration
+### Open AI Integration

 We are planning to integrate Open AI into Claps health mobile app in a second phase, after testing the market and gathering feedback.
 This approach allows us to minimize development costs and time in the first phase, while also gathering feedback and making sure that the features that we implement in the second phase are the most useful and needed.

-Expand Substrate
+### Expand Substrate

 We are planning to build an omnichannel platform for pharmaceutical companies and healthcare related based on Polkadot Substrate for expanding the ecosystem, providing a more secure and private way of data management, better interoperability, automation and improved healthcare education communication.

-## Additional Information :heavy_plus_sign:
+### Additional Information

 Reference:
 https://www.ledgerinsights.com/blockchain-health-records-taiwan/